andrewbonas/web-services/src/pages/index.md

         content: >
           The tools we use to create your site have been designed on a responsive platform that focuses on a mobile first approach.
-Which means your users will get a great experience wether they are on a mobile device or desktop computer.
+Which means your users will get a great experience whether they are on a mobile device or desktop computer.
         actions:
           - label: Learn More